akhodakivskiy/VimFx/documentation/installation.md

 ## Option 2: [GitHub releases][releases]

-Go to VimFx’s [releases] page and click the link to “VimFx.xpi” for the version you’re interested (most likely the latest).
+Go to VimFx’s [releases] page and click the link to “VimFx.xpi” for the version you’re interested in (most likely the latest).
 Firefox should then ask you about allowing the installation.
 (If not, download the .xpi file and [open it in Firefox][open-xpi].)